avinashSD03/Expense-Tracker/README.md

 # Expense Tracker Website

-Welcome to the Expense Tracker Website!
-This web application allows users to manage and track their expenses effortlessly.
+Expense Tracker web application allows users to manage and track their expenses effortlessly.
 Here are the key features:

 ## Features